Vollinger0/vscode-ecf-support/README.md

 ## Features

-Basically just a simple syntax highlighting.
-Has even various bugs.
+Basically just a simple syntax highlighting extension for ecf files.
+With a few intended bugs so you feel at home.

 ## Requirements